Management in Community Services

 Although each professor will have guidelines for tests, assignments and papers, the following provides some general guidelines.
 Students are strongly encouraged to consult with individual professors for any variation from these overall guidelines.

-In addition to the Academic Regulations found in the Conestoga Student Guide, the following apply to the Educational Assistant Program:
+In addition to the Academic Regulations found in the Conestoga Student Guide, the following apply to the Management in Community Services Program:

 Students must attain a minimum "C" or 60% passing grade in all core courses.